PereViader/ManualDi/README.md

 ### Instance

-The container does not create the instance—it is provided externally and used as-is.
+The container does not create the instance.
+It is provided externally and used as-is.

 ```csharp
 b.Bind<T>().Default().FromInstance(new T())